Tools In

 Smart Size Check

-If compression would produce a file larger than the original, the tool automatically keeps the original.
-You never end up with a bigger file than you started with.
+If compressing an image would actually make it larger, the tool keeps your original instead.
+You never end up with a bigger file than you started with — even if the source was already well optimized.

 Who Is This Tool For?